ChernegaSergiy/baseconverter-webapp/README.md

 - **Handles Fractional Numbers**: Accurately converts numbers with decimal points.
 - **Detailed Steps**: Shows the full, step-by-step process for each conversion, making it a great educational tool.
 - **Responsive Design**: A clean, modern interface that works on both desktop and mobile.
+- **Share Button**: Easily copy a shareable link to your conversion results using the 'Share' button.

 ## Technologies Used